algolia/voice-overlay-ios/README.md

 // Use XCode autocomplete to see all possible screens and constants that are customisable.
 // Examples:

+/// The voice suggestions that appear in bullet points voiceOverlayController.settings.layout.inputScreen.subtitleBulletList = ["Suggestion1", "Sug2"]
-/// Change the title of the recording screen when the recording is ongoing. voiceOverlayController.settings.layout.recordingScreen.titleListening = "my custom title"
+/// Change the title of the input screen when the recording is ongoing. voiceOverlayController.settings.layout.inputScreen.titleListening = "my custom title"
-/// Change the background color of the permission screen voiceOverlayController.settings.layout.permissionScreen.backgroundColor = UIColor.red
+/// Change the background color of the permission screen. voiceOverlayController.settings.layout.permissionScreen.backgroundColor = UIColor.red
+/// And many more...
 ```